dev-tr26/Deep_Learning_Architectures/README.md

 # Paper-Implementations
-A repo consisting of  research paper/architectures implementations of SOTA AI/ML papers in pytorch
+A repo consisting of  research paper/architectures implementations of SOTA AI/ML papers in plain pytorch .